-Every table in SQLite consists of zero or more rows with a unique integer key (the rowid or INTEGER PRIMARY KEY) followed by content.
+Most tables in SQLite consist of zero or more rows with a unique integer key (the rowid or INTEGER PRIMARY KEY) followed by content.
+(The exception is WITHOUT ROWID tables.)
 The rows are logically stored in order of increasing rowid.
 As an example, this article uses a table named "FruitsForSale" which relates various fruits to the state where they are grown and their unit price at market.
 The schema is this:

 CREATE TABLE FruitsForSale( Fruit TEXT, State TEXT, Price REAL );

 With some (arbitrary) data, such a table might be logically stored on disk as shown in figure 1: